LewisNjagi/alx-system_engineering-devops/0x00-shell_basics/README.md

 mv /tmp/betty /tmp/my_first_directory = Moves the file betty from /tmp/ to /tmp/my_first_directory.
-rm /tmp/my_first_directory/betty = Deletes the file betty. rm -r /tmp/my_first_directory = Deletes the directory my_first_directory that is in the /tmp directory.
+rm /tmp/my_first_directory/betty = Deletes the file betty. rm -r /tmp/my_first_directory = Deletes the directory my_first_directory that is in the /tmp directory. cd - = Changes the working directory to the previous one.